 #2 – Hold-Harmless Clause

-It is also known as a save-harmless clause.
-These are contracts with indemnity clauses that take place between an Indemnitor and an indemnitee.
-This agreement must reflect the critical information such as the responsibility of the Indemnitor against any loss, damage, or future contingencies towards the indemnitee, etc.
+These are contracts with indemnity clauses between an Indemnitor and an indemnitee.
+This agreement must reflect critical information such as the responsibility of the Indemnitor against any loss, damage, or future contingencies towards the indemnitee, etc. It is also known as a save-harmless clause.

-- Safeguard Against Future Contingencies – It shields an individual or an organization against unforeseen financial risks that could be in the form of damage, theft, losses, etc. A policyholder or an indemnitee can always be assured that the contingencies lying ahead in the future will be borne by the insurance provider or the Indemnitor as a result of the transfer of risk through an insurance policy or hold-harmless agreement.
+- Safeguard Against Future Contingencies – It shields an individual or an organization against unforeseen financial risks that could be in the form of damage, theft, losses, etc. A policyholder or an indemnitee can always be assured that the insurance provider or the Indemnitor will bear the contingencies ahead in the future due to the transfer of risk through an insurance policy or hold-harmless agreement.

-- Expensive – One of the most common drawbacks could be the level of expenses that an individual or an organization is supposed to bear for purchasing and maintaining insurance, derivatives, or an indemnity clause.
+- Expensive – One of the most common drawbacks could be the expenses that an individual or an organization should bear for purchasing and maintaining insurance, derivatives, or an indemnity clause.

 - Time-Consuming – Time-consuming is another drawback.
 Purchasing an insurance policy might take a lot of time, and so does the claiming of the insurance.
 This could be tiresome and one of the discouraging factors of availing risk transfer.

-This has been a guide to What is Risk transfer & its Definition.
-Here we discuss the types of risk transfer and how does it work along with importance, for example, advantages and disadvantages.
-You can learn more about from the following articles –
+This has been a guide to what Risk Transfer is & its definition.
+Here we discuss the types of risk transfer, how they work, and their importance, such as advantages and disadvantages.
+You can learn more about it from the following articles –